National Insurance for the Self-Employed in 2023/24

 Types of self-employed NI

-Class 4 Class 4 NI is worked out as a percentage of your profits from self-employment.
+• Class 4: Worked out as a percentage of the profits you make from self-employment

 How much National Insurance will I pay if I’m self-employed?